Fill in this quick form to receive your FREE personal holiday quote from us...

 This far-reaching road adventure takes you from the mountains to sea level.
 Climb through the tussocky wilds of the Mackenzie Country before reaching the flat green tranquillity of the Canterbury Plains on your way to Christchurch.

-In the afternoon, experience all four of Christchurch’s must-do activities: Christchurch Gondola, Tramway, Punting on the Avon River and Botanical Gardens Tour.
+In the afternoon, experience some of Christchurch’s must-do activities: Christchurch Gondola & Tramway Tour.

 Stay 1 night in Christchurch.